PhilAldridge/springBootMicroserviceTutorial/README.md

 - Event driven architecture using Kafka
 - How to use Jib to dockerize the whole microservices project and how to compose these docker images together.
 - Using Prometheus and Grafana to monitor the microservices.

+## How to run the application using Docker

+1. Run `mvn clean package -DskipTests` to build the applications and create the docker image locally.
+2. Run `docker-compose up -d` to start the applications.